 Tuna, A. (2016).
 Intercultural dialogue: Only a means, not an end in itself.
 New Med Research Network.

 Volpi, S. (Ed.).
 (2007).
 Interreligious and intercultural dialogue in youth work.
-Strasbourg: Council of Europe Publishing.
+Strasbourg, France: Council of Europe Publishing.

 Wierzbicka, A. (2006).
 The concept of ‘dialogue’ in cross-linguistic and cross-cultural perspective.
 Discourse Studies, 8(5), 675-703.

 Wierzbicka, A. (2010).
 Cross-cultural communication and miscommunication: The role of cultural keywords.
 Intercultural Pragmatics, 7(1), 1-23.